 20 Night Package

-Experience the lowlands of central Panama, the foothills of western Panama, then to the remote stretches of eastern Panama, the land where Harpy Eagles and 4 species of macaws call home.
+Experience the lowlands of central Panama, the foothills of western Panama, and the remote stretches of eastern Panama, the land where Harpy Eagles and four species of macaw can still be found.
 This 20-night, comprehensive birding package focuses on the incredible avian diversity of Panama.
 Combining the exceptional birding at our signature lodges in central Panama, this tour also includes birding in the lowlands of Darién, where we search for many regional specialties found nowhere else in Panama.
-From sunrise on the observation deck of the Canopy Tower, to walking through lush foothills cloud forest at the Canopy Lodge, and the beautiful sunset in eastern Panama at the Canopy Camp, the Birds of the Canopy Family tour combines the best we have to offer for birding in Panama.
+From sunrise on the observation deck of the Canopy Tower, to the lush cloud forests at the Canopy Lodge, and the beautiful sunset in eastern Panama at the Canopy Camp, the Birds of Central Panama & Darién Lowlands tour combines the absolute best Panamanian birding we have to offer.

 Rate in US$ per person (+ taxes), double occupancy